StarrFox/systems/README.md

 1. add the hardware configuration to devices/\<device name>.nix

-2. add the public key to secrets/secrets.nix
+2. optionally add the public key to secrets/secrets.nix

+3. change [this line](https://github.com/StarrFox/systems/blob/1e193a69551e12c8c4939eebec871f6ed0f6ed7e/os/starrnix/default.nix#L16) to reference the new device

 ### how to add secrets